KALISPELL – Rebuilding efforts for the Sperry Chalet in Glacier National Park are underway, but at 6,000 feet high, access to the site is limited.

 After this historic landmark was destroyed, Flathead resident Adele Scholl knew she had to help.

 With the elevation, architects were having trouble working on designing the re-construction.
 With her knowledge of aerial photography Scholl and her partner Jeff took some of the first pictures of Sperry Chalet during the winter following the fire.

 Architects now use these photos to create blueprints and designs for the rebuild.

-They say without the photos, re-building efforts would not be possible.
-But Scholl said getting the vital photography is not easy.
+They say without their efforts, re-building efforts would not be possible.
+But Scholl says that getting this vital photography is not easy.